ratatui/templates/async/book/src/04-structure.md

   }
 ```

-However, this doesn't quite work because we can't move `self`, i.e. the `Runner` to the
+However, this doesn't quite work because we can't move `self`, i.e. the `App` to the
 `event -> action` mapping, i.e. `self.handle_events()`, and still use it later for `self.update()`.

 One way to solve this is to pass a `Arc<Mutex<App>` instance to the `event -> action` mapping loop,